facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/preserve-memo-validation/error.useMemo-aliased-var.expect.md

 ## Error

 ```
 [ReactForget] Todo: Could not preserve manual memoization because an inferred dependency does not match the dependency list in source.
-The inferred dependency was `x`, but the source dependencies were [aliasedX, aliasedProp]
+The inferred dependency was `x`, but the source dependencies were [aliasedX, aliasedProp].
+Detail: inferred different dependency than source
 ```